demo01 of Im2mesh package

 vert - Node data.
 N-by-2 array.

-vert(i,1:2) = [x_coordinate, y_coordinate] of the i-th node
+vert(i,1:2) = x_coordinate, y_coordinate of the i-th node

 tria - Node numbering for each triangle.
 M-by-3 array.

-tria(j,1:3) = [node_numbering_of_3_nodes] of the j-th element
+tria(j,1:3) = the node numbering of 3 nodes of the j-th element

 tnum - Label of material phase.
 P-by-1 array.